 Next, we need to know how many steps the extruder took to extrude that much filament.
 We can determine this value by multiplying the steps/mm value by the length we should have extruded, in this case 100 mm:

 Using this, we can obtain the physical, correct steps/mm value by dividing by the length extruded:

 I’ve created a list of list of possible issues that can cause the Anycubic MEGA S and Chiron to randomly stop during printing.

 Symptoms often include:

 You’ll notice most of the connectors on your Anycubic printer have blobs of hot glue on them.. this struck me as odd until I watched this YouTube video about similar random print fails.
-As it turns out Anycubic printers can create enough vibration to cause brief disconnects in any one of the many connectors found through out the printer.
 The hot glue acts as a lock minimizing the chance of connector back out.
 I was really surprised to see the temp sensor for the heated bed glued to the mother board.
 If you’ve purchased your Chiron recently, you’ll also see the hot end data/power cable is cinched to the cage using a zip tie locking it in place.